 Student Leadership Accreditation

-Loreto Grammar school is one of the first schools in the county to implement this programme of student leadership and I have worked extensively with SSAT.
+Loreto Grammar school was one of the first schools in the county to implement this programme of student leadership and I have continued to worked extensively with SSAT.
 We are recognised by SSAT as implementing ‘excellent practice’ and have been asked to support other schools interested in embarking upon the SLA.

-The girls are given time to build their portfolio within the Form Time programme and they will continue to develop their leadership skills throughout their time at Loreto.
+The students are given time to build their portfolio within the Form Period programme and they will continue to develop their leadership skills throughout their time at Loreto.

-To date (September 2015) we have over 100 girls that have been accredited, with 5 achieving the ‘gold’ standard.
-These 5 girls have agreed to take on additional responsibility by developing the role of SLA Ambassador.
+Any student that achieves the gold standard is invited to become as SLA Ambassador.
 This role will allow them to extend their own leadership skills whilst supporting other students.

 To allow you to have a fuller understanding of the SLA, I have included a number of relevant SSAT documents.